 Google Tag Manager‘s Data Layer is something I've touched upon in pretty much all of my articles.
 It's such an integral part of what makes a tag management solution great and applicable to a host of business scenarios.
 I've also talked at length about the internal data model of Google Tag Manager, and this #GTMTips post is very much related to this rather murky concept.
 In this post, we'll go over the Data Layer Variable Version selection, and I'll try to explain just what this selector does.

-It’s time for MeasureCamp again!
-As before, I want to write an accompanying post for my session, since there’s always so much more to say than the time slot allows for.
+It's time for MeasureCamp again!
+As before, I want to write an accompanying post for my session, since there's always so much more to say than the time slot allows for.
 So, the topic of this article is the data model used by Google Tag Manager to process digital data in your data layer.
 This post also picks up where I left in my previous foray into the data layer.
 However, where the first article aimed to be generic (since the data layer should be generic), this post will look at how GTM uses the information in the generic data layer, and how it processes this information to work with the proprietary features of the tool.